 Abolitionist Teaching Network (ATN) supports educators fighting injustice through a variety of programs and services.
-They give out awards and grants and are developing a program to connect teachers with activists in residence.
-Most famously, ATN released the Guide for Racial Justice & Abolitionist Social and Emotional Learning in the form of a free PDF that frames abolitionist teaching with a Social-Emotional learning framework.
+They give out awards and grants, and they organize a program pairing teachers with activists in residence.
+Most famously, ATN released the Guide for Racial Justice & Abolitionist Social and Emotional Learning in the form of a free PDF that frames abolitionist teaching with a social-emotional learning framework.
 They even produce a podcast called Teaching to Thrive!
-You can follow ATN on Instagram, Facebook, and Twitter.

 WHY WE LIKE IT

-UTILITY—ATN's Guide for Racial Justice and Abolitionist Social & Emotional Learning is a starting point for integrating abolitionist teaching and learning.
+UTILITY—Abolitionist Teaching Network’s Guide for Racial Justice and Abolitionist Social & Emotional Learning is a starting point for integrating abolitionist practices into classroom routines, rituals, and content.